 That’s what social media with impact means to me.

-As an academic with a background in journalism (teaching and practice) who currently teaches across degrees in advertising, public relations and marketing communications, I guess it’s fair to say that I use social media in other ways too.
+As an academic with a background in journalism (theory and practice) who currently teaches across degrees in advertising, public relations and marketing communications, I guess it’s fair to say that I use social media in other ways too.

 I am on LinkedIn, Goodreads and Contently and I use Facebook largely to maintain my pages: Black British Academics, Black Bloggers UK & International Network, Layers of Blackness and People With Voices.
 These represent current and past endeavours linked to equality, social justice, media participation and representation – two of these also have Twitter accounts and all have websites!